Hayden Panettiere: Personal life

+Relationships

 Panettiere began dating her Heroes co-star Milo Ventimiglia in December 2007, when she was 18 and he was 30.
-They broke up in February 2009.
+They separated in February 2009.

 In 2009, Panettiere met then-world heavyweight boxing champion Wladimir Klitschko at the book launch party for mutual acquaintance Diana Jenkins's Room 23, in which both Panettiere and Klitschko were featured.
 They soon began dating.
 Panettiere was ringside for Klitschko's knockout victory over Samuel Peter on September 11, 2010.
-In May 2011, she announced that they had split.
+In May 2011, she announced that they had separated.
 Both cited the long-distance nature of their relationship as the reason, and said they would remain close friends.
-Panettiere confirmed reports that she and Klitschko had resumed their romantic relationship in an April 2013 interview.
-In October 2013, she announced her engagement to Klitschko.
-In December 2014, Panettiere gave birth to their daughter.

-In 2015, she stated that following the birth of her daughter she experienced postpartum depression.
-In her September 28 appearance on Live with Kelly and Michael, she said that it is "scary and needs to be talked about".

-In August 2018, Panettiere's mother confirmed Panettiere and Klitschko had broken up again, remaining on friendly terms.
-After she broke up with Klitschko, she started dating Brian Hickerson.
-In 2020, they broke up after he was arrested for corporal injury on a spouse/cohabitant, assault, and intimidating a witness (Panettiere).
-The charges stemmed from alleged incidents between May 2019 and June 2020.